 A moderate dose of caffeine improves sports performance.
 It stimulates the body’s nervous system, making you more alert, increasing concentration and reducing the feeling of effort.
 Research indicates that caffeine, when taken in moderation, does not add to dehydration during sport.

 Applying the latest scientific knowledge, High5 has developed step-by-step nutrition guides for each sport, race distance, race day weather and athlete body-weight.
-The guides are practical, easy to follow and ensure the optimum performance boosting intake of carbohydrate and caffeine.
+The road cycling nutrition guides are practical, easy to follow and ensure the optimum performance boosting intake of carbohydrate and caffeine.
 If you follow these guides you will ride substantially faster and further.

 * For the purpose of this discussion, a traditional energy or sports drink containing a source of carbohydrate that breaks down to glucose and contains no or little fructose.